dgraph-io/dgraph-docs/content/dql/clients/_index.md

 It's possible to interface with Dgraph directly via gRPC or HTTP.
-However, if a client library exists for you language, this will be an easier option.
+However, if a client library exists for your language, that will be an easier option.

 {{% notice "tip" %}}
 For multi-node setups, predicates are assigned to the group that first sees that